griffio/griffio.github.io/_posts/2021-02-14-More-Kotlin-PartitionBy.md

 ### [chunked](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/chunked.html) The list of sub lists not exceeding size specified
 Chunked has upper bound size of List<List<T>>

-How to solve problems where We want output of variable sized lists?:
+How do We solve problems where We want the output to be collections of different sizes ?:

 [4clojure problem 30](https://www.4clojure.com/problem/30) - remove consecutive duplicates